 - Add the following code to the Header Code Injection box:

 - To replace the sample text in the banner, use this snippet and replace the message:

-The default styling on Squarespace isn’t too pretty, and so if you want to get a custom styling for your cookie notice get in touch and we’d be happy to help you with a quote.
+- The default styling on Squarespace isn’t too pretty, and so if you want to get a custom styling for your cookie notice then you’ll need to contact a web designer.

-So, you’ve now had your eyes opened to the magic that is Google Analytics, you’ve created an account and installed your tracking code to your website.
-You’ve also installed a Cookie Notice to your site.
+So, you’ve now had your eyes opened to the magic that is Google Analytics (if you haven’t done that, you can learn how to install Google Analytics here, you’ve created an account and installed your tracking code to your website.
+Now you’ve also installed a Cookie Notice to your site.
 Amazing!

-All this talk of cookies has made us hungry.
+All this talk of cookies has made me hungry.
 Grab a cookie and stick the kettle on.